trustedanalytics-ng/platform-wiki/acctaccess_accessing.md

 # Responding to an initial organization/space invite

-If you are *not* a member of the platform yet, an organization/space owner can invite you to an existing organization or space, which *also* invites you to the platform.
+If you are *not* a member of the platform yet, an organization owner can invite you to an existing organization, which *also* invites you to the platform.
 After receiving the email invite and clicking on the link in the email, you will land on the registration page below.

 ![Ongoing User Access TAP](/images/OrgSpace_Invite_Screen_v7_Crpd.jpg)

 Enter your password choice (twice), select the Terms of Service checkbox, and click **Create account**.
+(It's a good idea to read the Terms of Service.)

 TAP creates your platform account and gives you access to the organization you were invited to.